mahmoodsheikh36/pmus/readme.md

 when listing songs, sort them by last listened to

 the process of finding music and adding it to the database could be much much faster if we first load all music data into memory and then saving it to the sqlite database instead of executing many database queries in a loop

+i have to check what happens when the file of a song gets moved while it is being played